-If you wish to find out if your parrot is a male or female before three years, the only alternative way is through DNA testing.
-This is very affordable and many companies will send a free kit out to anyone who is interested.
-All you have to do is collect some feathers and send back the kit.
-Within a few weeks or days you will be called, e-mailed, or faxed the results.
+If you wish to find out if your parrot is a male or female before three years of age, the only sure way is through DNA testing.
+This is very affordable, and many companies will send a free kit out to anyone who is interested.
+The owner only needs to collect some feather samples then send them back with the kit to the DNA lab.
+Within a few weeks or days, the owner will be called, e-mailed, or faxed the results.
 Most parrot DNA testing agencies will send you a certificate to confirm the results.
-DNA is 99.9 percent accurate if the samples were not contaminated.
+DNA is 99.9 % accurate if the samples were not contaminated.

-Also, a male Indian Ringneck’s feet are usually not as thick as the female ringneck.
-His head is also squarer and the colors are more vibrant around his cheeks.
-His tail is slightly longer as well.
-This technique can work for all ringneck mutations except lutino and albino Indian Ringnecks.
+Also, the male’s feet are usually dainty.
+Their toes are slightly thinner, while the females are much thicker.
+A male ringneck will have a much more angular shaped head, and the colors are somewhat more vibrant around the neck; his tail is slightly longer as well.
+This technique can work for all the mutations except lutino and albino Indian Ringnecks.

 Female Indian Ringnecks do not get a ring; however, a slight green ring can be seen around the female’s neck.
-Female ringnecks are much stockier and have thicker feet.
-Their face is more rounded and their beak is not as prominent.
-It takes a trained eye to sex ringnecks visually, even so, this is still not 100 percent accurate.
+Female Ringnecks are much stockier and have thicker feet and a wider stance when perching.
+It takes a trained eye to spot a male from a female visually before the ring has come in, even so, this is still not 100 % accurate.

-Female ringnecks do not display like male ringnecks.
-Instead, they usually display by clucking and tilting their head back.
-Like the male rignecks, their eyes will pin too.
+Female Ringnecks do not display in the same manner as male Ringnecks.
+Instead, they usually reveal their gender by clucking and tilting their head back while slightly opening their wings.
+Like the males, their eyes will pin too.
 Most females will display around one year.
-This is a perfect way to sex your young female without DNA sexing.
+This is a perfect way to determine a young female without DNA confirmation.